How To Protect Yourself

 - Then delete the message from your personal e-mail box

-If you have already responded to a suspicious or fraudulent e-mail, please call Evans Bank Security Department at 716.926.2000.
+If you have already responded to a suspicious or fraudulent e-mail, please call Evans Bank Customer Experience Center at 716.926.3313.

-Please remember – Evans Bank will NEVER request personal information about you, your account, your Social Security number, user names or passwords via e-mail or pop-up messages!
+Please remember – Evans Bank will NEVER request personal information about you, your account, your Social Security number, usernames or one-time passwords via e-mail or pop-up messages.

 How to Identify a Suspicious E-mail